authgear/authgear-server/docs/specs/oidc.md

 The value of `x_application_type` determines the type of the client.

 The tables summarizes client Party, confidentiality, PII in ID token, and access to privileged user operations of different `x_application_type`.
+The content of this table is explained in [Rationale of limitations](#rationale-of-limitations).

 |`x_application_type`|Client Party|Confidentiality|PII in ID token|Access to privileged user operations|
 |---|---|---|---|---|